supminn/notion-clone/README.md

 - leading-snug --> line-height: 1.375;
 - The `InferSelectModel` function, as the name suggests, infers or deduces the SELECT statement based on the model's structure or schema.
 - next/dynamic is a composite of React.lazy() and Suspense.
 It behaves the same way in the app and pages directories to allow for incremental migration.
+- To protect your application from malicious users, configuration is required in order to use external images.
+This ensures that only external images from your account can be served from the Next.js Image Optimization API.
+These external images can be configured with the `remotePatterns` property in your `next.config.js` file